hongchangwu/coursera-spark-notes/Week03.md

 Computations on RDDs are represented as a **lineage graph**; a Directed Acyclic Graph (DAG) representing the computations done on the RDD.

+### How are RDDs represented?

+RDDs are represented as:
+- **Partitions**.
+Atomic pieces of the dataset.
+One or many per compute node.
+- **Dependencies**.
+Models relationship between this RDD and its partitions with the RDD(s) it was derived from.

+**Transformations cause shuffled**.
+Transformations can have two kinds of
+dependencies:

+1. Narrow Dependencies
+   Each partition of the parent RDD is used by at most one partition of the child RDD.

+   **Fast!
+No shuffle necessary.
+Optimizations like pipelining possible.**

+2. Wide Dependencies
+   Each partition of the parent RDD may be depended on by **multiple** child partitions.

+   **Slow!
+Requires all or some data to be shuffled over the network.**